ackxolotl/space_tcp/README.md

 # S3TP

-A new implementation of a simple stupid satellite transport protocol.
-To be continued ...
+A new implementation of the simple stupid satellite transport protocol (originally designed for MOVE-II).
+Re-designed and re-implemented with the MOVE-III mission requirements in mind.

 ## Build instructions